habedi/habedi.github.io/_posts/2018-03-15-query-tweet-stream.md

 ---
 layout: post
-title: "Capturing Twitter's public tweet stream with Python and RethinkDB"
+title: "Capturing Twitter's public tweets with Python"
 tagline: ""
 description: "Twitter API can be used to harvest public tweets in real-time"
 category: articles
 tags: [python, jupyter_notebook, tweet_stream, API]
 ---

 You can easily collect public tweets from Twitter.com using its API.
 In this post I demonstrate how to use [Tweetpy](https://github.com/tweepy/tweepy) Python package to connect to Twitter API and query it to capture tweets.
-We will store the captured real-time tweets for term **\#btc** inside a NoSQL data-store named RethinkDB to show how everything is going to be done.
-RethinkDB is a NoSQL Data-store used mainly to store and retrieve real-time JSON data streams, for further info please visit [RethinkDB website](https://www.rethinkdb.com).
+We will store the captured real-time tweets related to Bitcoin inside a NoSQL data-store named RethinkDB to show how everything is going to be done.
+RethinkDB is a NoSQL Data-store used mainly to store and retrieve real-time JSON data streams, for further info and instructions on how to install RethinkDB on your machine please visit [RethinkDB website](https://www.rethinkdb.com).

-### Twitter API
+### First Steps: Creating a Twitter App
-In order to use Twitter API we need a Twitter account(obviously) and you also need to create a Twitter app then add an access token for that app to access Twitter API via your account.
-Please see the [twitter developer docs](https://developer.twitter.com/en/docs/basics/authentication/overview) for the details.
+In order to use Twitter API we need a Twitter account(obviously); You need to create a Twitter app with Account then add an access token for that app to access Twitter API with you account.
+Please see the [twitter developer docs](https://developer.twitter.com/en/docs/basics/authentication/overview) for the details on creating a Twitter App.

-### RethinkDB:
+### The Code
-Please visit [RethinkDB](https://www.rethinkdb.com) for more instruction on how to install RethinkDB on your machine.
+The rest of this writing is consisted of various Python code snippets showing the sequences of the steps you need to take to call Twitter API and store the resulting public tweets, we search for the tweets related to Bitcoin by querying the Twitter API with the term **btc** and store the results.

 #### Loading Python modules

 ```python
 import io